Venius24/telegram-channel-copy/README.md

 to get API use this: https://my.telegram.org/auth

 **Clone the repository**:

 git clone https://github.com/Venius24/telegram-channel-copy.git

+**Warning**

-Before using change every config in keys.py
+Before using this code u should change every config in keys.py

 I don't recommend to change length of delay because other time causes FloodWait error that incorrectly solves